timotheeg/nestrischamps/readme.md

 ### Don't use Half Height

-Capture device are presumed to produce interlaced output, which can create incorrect reads.
+Capture devices are presumed to produce interlaced output, which can create incorrect reads.
 NESTrisChamps by default uses only one line in 2 to remove interlacing deffect.
-Some capture device ave built-in einterlacer and smoothener which render a slightly blurry output.
-WHile this liooks great, it's not well suited for the half-height option of NESTrisChamps.
+Some capture device have built-in deinterlacer and smoothener which render a slightly blurry output.
+While this looks great, it's not well suited for the half-height system of NESTrisChamps.

-It ispossible to disable the half-height behaviour by adding the following query string argument in the producer page `?disable_half_height=1`.
+It is possible to disable the half-height behaviour by adding the following query string argument in the producer page `?disable_half_height=1`.

 ## Contribute